 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on May 8, 2018 and will close on September 5, 2018.
-As of June 19, two comments were submitted and shared with the Committee prior to the measure evaluation meeting(s) (Appendix F).
+For this evaluation cycle, the commenting period opened on May 8, 2018 and closed on September 5, 2018.
 All submitted comments were provided to the Committee prior to its initial deliberations during the measure evaluation web meeting.